 Greasy SpongeBob.
 In the episode "Greasy Buffoons", The Krusty Krab has to clean up a lot of grease before they can reopen.
 So, they use SpongeBob.
 He became this saggy giant SpongeBob with all the holes swelled up and full of grease.
 Ughhh...

-In "A Pal For Gary", Gary is paired with a creature of similar size that opens its mouth and reveals tons of horrible-looking teeth.
+In "A Pal For Gary", Gary is paired with a creature of similar size (a green blobby-thing that SpongeBob names "Puffy Fluffy") that opens its mouth and reveals tons of horrible-looking teeth.
 After eating a fridge worth of food, it grows into a massive, disgusting, all too detailed Eldritch Abomination with multiple sarlacc-like tongues and tries to eat Gary and SpongeBob.

 Spongebob 's behaviortowards Gary in that episode was nightmarish; beyond sheer stupidity and ignorance.
 The entire episode Fluffy is flat out trying to murder Gary and everytime Gary goes to Spongebob to help him, the yellow idiot thinks Gary is being mean to Fluffy and not attempting to give the new pet a chance.
 At one point, Fluffy chews apart one of Gary's chew toys savagely with Spongebob in the same damn vicinity and just casually eats food and goes on to blame Gary.

 Squidward's nightmare sequence in "Squidward In Clarinet Land".

 The disembodied Eagle head threatening him and laughing oh-so-creepily.